andrisbotar/factory-analysis/README.md

 - Genuine modifications are numbered “YYYY-nnnn”, where “YYYY” is the year of creation and “nnnn” is a unique identifier.

+It produces plots for how many modifications were made in each area, broken down by year or plant type.
+And it shows which projects were resposnsible for the most mods.

 The data contains no sensitive information and I have been given permission to share it.